 If there is a service or materials provider that you would like added to our Approved Providers List, we will do our best to accommodate.
-Please ask the potential provider to complete the Pre-Application for Interested Businesses form: https://goo.gl/ebnsRc.
+Please ask the potential provider to complete the Pre-Application for Interested Businesses form.
 This link can also be found on our website.
 We recommend that families send the link directly to their provider of choice via email.
 Please double check that the potential provider is not already an approved provider.